embench/embench-iot/doc/README.md

 - `--builddir`: The programs are build out of tree, this specifies the directory in which to build.
-It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `bd`.
 - `--logdir`: A log file is created with detailed information about the build.
 This specifies the directory in which to place the log file.
-It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.
 - `--arch`: This mandatory argument specifies the architecture for which the benchmarks are to be built.
 It corresponds to a directory name in the main [`config`](../config) directory.